stefanue/wdc-toolkit/.changeset/good-pumas-teach.md

 "wdc-toolkit": major
 ---

 update default value of `useBlockAssets` to true.
 If you are not ready for it yet.
-Set `useBlockAssets` to false in your 10up-toolkit `package.json` config.
+Set `useBlockAssets` to false in your wdc-toolkit `package.json` config.

 ```json
 {